Moeinh77/An-Efficient-Approach-for-Using-EM-Algorithm-in-Capsule-Networks/README.md

-# An-Efficient-Approach-for-Using-EM-Algorithm-in-Capsule-Networks
+## An Efficient Approach for Using Expectation Maximization Algorithm in Capsule Networks

-**An Efficient Approach for Using Expectation Maximization Algorithm in Capsule Networks Moein Hasani, Amin Nasim Saravi, Hassan Khotanlou**
+**Moein Hasani, Amin Nasim Saravi, Hassan Khotanlou**

 **Conference**:   International Conference on Machine Vision and Image Processing (MVIP2020), Iran, Qom, 2020